jofftiquez/iso-ict-solutions-website/README.md

 # Installation and Development

-0. Supply the required environmental variables.
+0. **IMPORTANT** - Supply the required environmental variables.
 Create an `.env` file from the `.env.example` file in the root of the project.
 For more information about this, read Nuxt.js' documentation about DotEnv.
 1. Clone the project
 2. Install dependencies using `yarn`
 ```bash